agilebits/AgileCloudSDK/Using AgileCloudSDK.md

 		[[CKMediator sharedMediator] handleGetURLEvent:event withReplyEvent:replyEvent];
 	```

-1. In the appropriate classes, import the framework with the standard header: `#import <AgileCloudKit/AgileCloutKit.h>`
+1. In the appropriate classes, import the framework with the standard header: `#import <AgileCloudSDK/AgileCloutSDK.h>`

 1. Logging in, logging out, and handling Authorization Errors

-	- CloudKit operations will call completion blocks with a CKError object with code `CKErrorNotAuthenticated` when the token is missing or invalid.
+	- operations will call completion blocks with a CKError object with code `CKErrorNotAuthenticated` when the token is missing or invalid.
 You must call `[CKMediator sharedMediator] login]` when this happens.
 This will open a browser page displaying your App's name and icon, and prompt the user to log in to iCloud.
 Your app will receive a callback URL (the one you registered on CloudKit Dashboard) after the user successfully logs in via a web page and call the CKMediatorDelegate's saveToken method.
 	- To invalidate your token and log out of CloudKit, call `[CKMediator sharedMediator] logout]`;